AdobeDocs/commerce-learn.en/help/graphql-rest/graphql-schema.md

 type system, including syntax for some concepts not represented here.
 The above example, however, is likely fairly self-explanatory.
 (And a major detail to note is how similar the syntax is to query syntax!)
 Defining a GraphQL schema is simply a matter of expressing the available arguments and fields of a given type, along with the types of those fields.
-Each complex field type must itself have a definition, and so on through the tree until we get to simple scalar types like `String`.
+Each complex field type must itself have a definition, and so on, through the tree until we get to simple scalar types like `String`.

 The `input` declaration is in all respects like a `type` but defines a type that can be used as input for an argument.
 Also note the `interface` declaration.
-This serves a function more or less the same as interfaces in PHP; other types will inherit from this interface.
+This serves a function more or less the same as interfaces in PHP; other types inherit from this interface.

 The syntax `[CartItemInput!]!` looks tricky but is fairly intuitive in the end.
 The `!` _inside_ the bracket declares that every value in the array must be non-null, while the one _outside_ declares that the array value itself must be non-null (e.g., an empty array).